How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 If you have previously been convicted of an offence punishable by a jail term, and you are being charged with another offence punishable by a jail term you do not have an automatic right to bail.

-Legal Aid is available for bail issues (see “Legal Aid“ chapter).
+Note – Legal Aid is available for bail issues.
+(See “Legal Aid and other legal help“ chapter)

 When is court bail specifically restricted?